 By sending a follow-up email, you are engaging with your customer, offering solutions to any pain points they may have, and encouraging reviews.
 This has the added benefit of discouraging returns, as customers will know they can easily reach out to you with any concerns.

 16. Plan Your First 30 Days Launch Campaign

 When you first launch your product, you will want to plan out a 30-day launch campaign to guarantee success.

 These elements include sales, Amazon PPC ads, product reviews and monitoring.

-Early reviews can come from friends and family.
 Your goal is to get an initial 15 to 25 reviews as quickly as possible.
-Your email follow-up series will also encourage positive reviews.
-Have them buy your product at full price to look like a legitimate sale, and reimburse them personally or through services such as Paypal.
+Your email follow-up will also encourage reviews.

 At the same time, turn on your PPC Amazon ads.